Student Projects

 The EPFL babyfoot is under continuous improvement.

-While the babyfoot can easily intercept the ball, it has difficulty to capture it and make a pass.
-Juggling with the ball is another challenge.
-This project aims at improving the ball handling to permit capture and juggling, and then shoot toward opponents goal.
+The difficulty is to capture the ball, make a pass and chain precise actions.
+This project aims at improving the ball handling while it is moving to permit capture, pass and juggling, and then shoot toward opponents goal.

 Students suggested improvements are also welcome.